Debunking common annuity myths

 Your Ameriprise financial advisor can help you evaluate whether an annuity is appropriate for you, given your financial goals, time horizon and risk tolerance.

-Here are some common myths about annuities — debunked:
+Here are six common myths about annuities — debunked:

 Myth #1 – Annuities are only for retirees